 |(000)||(oz/ton)||(oz/ton)||(%)||(%)||(000 oz)||(000 oz)||(Tons)||(Tons)|

-- (footnotes)Note: All estimates are in-situ except for the proven reserve at Greens Creek which is in a surface stockpile.
-Resources are exclusive of reserves.
+- (footnotes)Note: All estimates are in-situ except for the proven reserves at Greens Creek which are in surface stockpiles.
+Mineral resources are exclusive of reserves.
 Totals may not represent the sum of parts due to rounding.

 Greens Creek is exploring a number of areas on the 23-square-mile land package which could potentially lead to additional reserves and resources, further extending the mine life or even leading us to find another deposit like Greens Creek.
 There are over 30 miles of mine horizon where mineralization has been identified and projected along surface on our property.